I just joined the SPDK email list after dabbling with the SPDK for a few weeks. I looked

 programming model if the following sequence is done instead:

 1. Save off the req->cb_fn and req->cb_arg in new temporary pointers (local

 variables on the stack of the completion function).

 3. If a callback was provided (as saved in the new temporary pointer), issue the

 callback via the temporary saved function pointer and with the temporary ptr to the

-I’m inquiring about this alteration for the scenario where in the I/O completion
+I’m inquiring about this alteration for the scenario where in the I/O completion callback

-enabling it to issue a new I/O successfully.
+to issue a new I/O successfully.

 I made such a change in my sandbox and this appeared to operate, but as I’m new to the